Albert Grodet: Sudan

 Henri Gaden wrote of Grodet after dining with him on 7 February 1895 that he was "well received, polite and talkative...
 With the eye of a half-deranged person, he is impulsive.
 A droll individual.
 Not at all what is needed for the countries around here, despite the high opinion he has of himself.
 [He] found a very difficult situation here and much hostility, but he has managed to make the situation even worse in attracting everyone's rancour."

-In May 1895 Graden wrote "... what a blunder to appoint a civilian Governor in a colony where the Governor would be the only civilian; and an individual who knows absolutely nothing about the country!
+In May 1895 Gaden wrote "... what a blunder to appoint a civilian Governor in a colony where the Governor would be the only civilian; and an individual who knows absolutely nothing about the country!
 It is unimaginable!".

 Grodet was blamed for the lack of economic growth in the colony and for the defeat by Samori in the Ivory Coast of Parfait-Louis Monteil's Kong column.

 Grodet returned to France on leave in July 1895.
 He was replaced by Colonel Edgard de Trentinian.

 The Sudan was returned to military control as part of the newly formed French West Africa federation.